 Let me say this: Kilis has a population of 90,400.
 At the moment we have more than 129,000 registered Syrian guests.
 We refer to them as guests, not immigrants or those seeking asylum.
 However, though our language, culture and living conditions are different, since we consider them to be guests, we are bearing with this and showing our hospitality.
 That said, the situation is increasingly becoming unsustainable.
 If Europe doesn't want to deal with such a situation, it should help the Syrians living here to the extent that Turkey has.
 I want to give an example.
 In Kilis there is 1.1 square meters of green space per person.
 For this reason, if we can't provide people with clean drinking water, clean shelter, and basic human standards of living, it will not be possible to keep these people in Kilis.
 By the same token, if Turkey cannot provide such standards, it will be impossible to keep these people in Turkey.

-Allow me to express this clearly; Kilis is host to something unprecedented in the world today.
+Allow me to express this clearly: Kilis is host to something unprecedented in the world today.
 Despite hosting a number of Syrians that higher than its own population, social problems are not occurring, there are no issues with public order, self-sacrifice is at its peak.
 At various times since the beginning of the world, there have been a number of wars and natural disasters resulting in migrations.
 However, these have also resulted in major public order issues.
 In the 21st century, our greatest necessity is a culture of living together.
 Kilis itself is creating such a culture by self-sacrifing, by sharing its air, food, streets, and homes.
 For this reason, I believe that Kilis should be revealed to the world, and shown as an example.
 It has been nominated for the Nobel Peace Prize.
 I also am not underestimating Lesbos.
 They have also exhibited considerable self-sacrifice.
 But I believe the prize should be awarded to Kilis.
-We especially wanted to get President Merkel's attention on this matter.
-For the March 8 Women's Day, we prepared the world's largest invitation , 20 meters in size, and it was signed by 3,000 Syrian and Turkish women.
-We want President Merkel to come to Kilis.
+We especially wanted to get Chancellor Merkel's attention on this matter.
+For March, 8 Women's Day, we prepared the world's largest invitation, 20 meters in size, and it was signed by 3,000 Syrian and Turkish women.
+We want Chancellor Merkel to come to Kilis.
 We want her to see Kilis as an example and we want her to relay this back to Europe.
 Our president and prime minister are talking about this but we want someone from the outside who looks sensitively and more humanistically toward Syria; particularly, a female leader coming and seeing this would be very, very important.

 You say that you want to keep the Syrians in Kilis.
 Where does this desire come from?